pita092/dotfiles/ReadMe.md

 had a fun time making it and if you are intrested go check it out as the rest of my stuff it uses the nord theme

+nvim2 is a rewrite i made it currently has less plugins but i like the way its orginized better now :D

 screenshots:

 ![alt text](https://github.com/pita092/images-for-repos/blob/main/image123456.png?raw=true)